davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 > The first time you run the `debug` target `ndb` will download Chromium.

-With this process launched you should see a Chromium window pop up:
+With this process launched you should see a Chromium window pop up.

 <img class="screenshot" src="/img/nodejs-tooling-development-workflow/ndb-example.png" alt="The Chromium window launched by ndb" />

-This is where we can see some of the `ndb` DX specifics I mentioned earlier that make this workflow so nice.
+This is where we can see some of the `ndb` DX specifics I mentioned earlier that make this workflow so nice:

 - 📃 Notice the `NPM Scripts` tab?
 This allows you to repeatedly invoke any npm script right from the GUI.
 This is really handy for making changes and then testing them immediately.